-All rooms are cleaned on a daily basis by our housekeeping team, however, it is the responsibility of you and your roommates to keep your bed and bedroom tidy.
+All rooms are cleaned on a daily basis by our housekeeping team, however, it is the responsibility of you and your room-mates to keep your bed and bedroom tidy.

-We ask all our young people to respect each other's privacy, so you are not to go into other's bedrooms unless you have been invited and staff are aware.
+We ask all our young people to respect each other's privacy so you are not to go into other's bedrooms, only your own.